kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 # Melbourne-House-C64-Book1-For-Atari
-Porting the C64 code from the Melbourne House C64 Book 1 to the Atari
+Work In Progress -- Porting the C64 code from the Melbourne House C64 Book 1 to the Atari

-OldSkoolCoder is running a series of tutorials walking through the usually very simple games in the book, and converting some of them to assembly language.
+OldSkoolCoder is running a series of tutorials walking through the very simple games in the book, and converting them to assembly language.

 That source is here:  https://github.com/OldSkoolCoder/Melbourne-House-Commodore-64-Games-Book

 The OldSkoolCoder Youtube channel is here:  https://www.youtube.com/channel/UCtWfJHX6gZSOizZDbwmOrdg/videos

 This repository will be the same programs ported to Atari.
-(As I have time/interest).
+(As I have time and interest).

 ---